brunocassol/php_hashes/README.md

-# Simple benchmark of hash algorithms
+# Simple benchmark of PHP hash algorithms

 Code and results when ran on Windows 10 64bits, i7 5820K, PHP 8.0.0: